-Click HERE to listen to the BBC podcast recorded on May 26th, in which Christiane tells the story of the Savane Kabuye Workshop–how it all started and our hopes for the future!
+Click HERE to listen to the BBC podcast aired on May 26, 2020, in which Christiane tells the story of the Savane Kabuye Workshop–how it all started and our hopes for the future!

 PAX Rwanda and the women of the Savane Rutongo-Kabuye workshop and its founder Christiane Rwagatare have been honored by WeTransfer, the Internet file transfer service, to be featured on their site WePresent.WeTransfer that celebrates creativity around the globe.